pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 Optional:

 - `allow_multi_value_attributes` (Boolean) Indicates that this data store can select more than one record from a column and return the results as a multi-value attribute.
+Default value is `false`.
 - `blocking_timeout` (Number) The amount of time in milliseconds a request waits to get a connection from the connection pool before it fails.
-Omitting this attribute will set the value to the connection pool default.
-The default value is 5000 milliseconds.
+The default value is `5000` milliseconds.
 - `connection_url` (String) The default location of the JDBC database.
-This field is required if no mapping for JDBC database location and tags is specified.
+This field is required if `connection_url_tags` is not specified.
 - `connection_url_tags` (Attributes Set) The set of connection URLs and associated tags for this JDBC data store.
-This is required if 'connectionUrl' is not provided. (see [below for nested schema](#nestedatt--jdbc_data_store--connection_url_tags))
+This is required if 'connection_url' is not provided. (see [below for nested schema](#nestedatt--jdbc_data_store--connection_url_tags))
 - `idle_timeout` (Number) The length of time in minutes the connection can be idle in the pool before it is closed.
-Omitting this attribute will set the value to the connection pool default.
-The default value is 5 minutes.
+The default value is `5` minutes.
 - `max_pool_size` (Number) The largest number of database connections in the connection pool for the given data store.
-Omitting this attribute will set the value to the connection pool default.
-The default value is 100.
+The default value is `100`.
 - `min_pool_size` (Number) The smallest number of database connections in the connection pool for the given data store.
-Omitting this attribute will set the value to the connection pool default.
-The default value is 10.
+The default value is `10`.
 - `name` (String) The data store name with a unique value across all data sources.
-Omitting this attribute will set the value to a combination of the connection url and the username.
+Defaults to a combination of the `connection_url` and `username`.
 - `password` (String, Sensitive) The password needed to access the database.
-GETs will not return this attribute.
-To update this field, specify the new value in this attribute.
 - `user_name` (String) The name that identifies the user when connecting to the database.
 - `validate_connection_sql` (String) A simple SQL statement used by PingFederate at runtime to verify that the database connection is still active and to reconnect if needed.